profinit/MFF-DS/practice/week_9_mlops/README.md

 ### Loading a model

-If you use database storage along with MLFlow for your models
+If you use database storage along with MLFlow for your registered models

 ```python
 mlflow.pyfunc.load_model('models:/titanic/2')